Exodromy: conditions for oriented fiber products

-To do so, we use the Grothendieck--Verdier description of the localisation (\Cref{prop:localisationasetale}) and the (obvious) fact that pullbacks along étale geometric morphisms satisfy Beck--Chevalley condition to reduce the problem to a general result on inverse limits (\Cref{prop:inverselimitBC}).
+To prove \Cref{cor:pullbacklocalizationBC}, we use the Grothendieck--Verdier description of the localization (\Cref{prop:localizationasetale}) and the (obvious) fact that pullbacks along étale geometric morphisms satisfy \basechange condition to reduce to a general result on inverse limits (\Cref{prop:inverselimitBC}).

 \begin{lem} Let $ \flowerstar \colon \fromto{\EE}{\XX} $ and $ \plowerstar \colon \fromto{\WW}{\XX} $ be geometric morphisms of \topoi.
 If $ \flowerstar $ is étale, then the pullback square